Realmuto’s grand slam helps Phillies top Braves, avoid sweep

+PHILADELPHIA (AP) — No matter how bad things looked the previous two days, the Phillies still feel good about their playoff chances.
+A little power and Aaron Nola can do that.

-PHILADELPHIA (AP) — J.T.
+J.T.
 Realmuto hit a grand slam, three other Phillies went deep and Philadelphia avoided a three-game sweep with a 9-4 victory over the Atlanta Braves on Sunday.

-Aaron Nola (9-2) cruised through six scoreless innings before faltering in the seventh when the Braves tagged Philadelphia’s ace right-hander for four runs.
-He left after surrendering seven hits with eight strikeouts and three walks in 6 2/3 innings.
+Nola (9-2) cruised through six scoreless innings before faltering in the seventh, when the Braves tagged Philadelphia’s ace right-hander for four runs.

 Bryce Harper, Rhys Hoskins and Adam Haseley also homered for Philadelphia, which pulled within 6½ games of the NL-East leading Braves.
+The Phillies lost the first two games by a combined score of 24-9.

+“All our goals are still here,” Realmuto said.
+“We feel like we have a team here to do something special.”

+Manager Gabe Kapler is optimistic about the Phillies’ chances at making the playoffs as a wild card.

+Dominating through six, Nola left after surrendering seven hits in 6 2/3 innings.
+He had eight strikeouts and three walks.
+Nola stayed in good form, moving to 3-1 with a 1.99 ERA over his last eight starts.
+The rest of Philadelphia’s starters have a 6.36 ERA over the same stretch.

+“Momentum is about the next day’s starting pitcher,” Kapler said.
+“That is who Aaron Nola is.”

-Ender Inciarte and Johan Camargo homered for Atlanta, which outscored Philadelphia 24-9 while winning the first two games of the series.
+Ender Inciarte and Johan Camargo homered for Atlanta.

+“We came out with a series win and we have another tough series (against Washington starting Monday),” Braves manager Brian Snitker said.

 Harper staked Nola to a 1-0 lead with a two-out solo shot to right-center on the first pitch he saw in the first inning off Kevin Gausman (3-6).